mekkanix/mekkanix.github.io/owntrack/quick-start.md

 });
 ```

+Note that `scriptUrl`, `onInit` and `handlers` are properties that works in conjunction to initialize the tracking service:

+- `scriptUrl` is used to define the full URL of the third-party tracking script
+- `onInit` is an initialization callback called right after the tracking service has been authorized and the eventual previous script has been injected
+- `handlers` are optional tracking functions that you want to submit to the protection guard

-Note that `scriptUrl`, `onInit` and `handlers` properties are used to define the initialization process of the tracking service.
-They are all optional but at least one of them is required for initializing the tracking service once user consent has been accepted.
+All of these properties are optional but your need to define at least one of them, in order to provide a way for initializing the tracking service.

+Further details about configuration options are available [here](/configuration).